Bram-Gr/Bram-Gr/README.md

 - ⚡ Fun fact: ...
 -->

 Hi all!
-My name is Bram Groen and I'm an aspiring full-stack developer.
-I recently completed a three month coding bootcamp with Tech Elevator and am excited to get started in this amazing industry!
+My name is Bram Groen, full-stack developer.
+I have experience in Java, C#, RDBMS, Vue, and Power Apps

 - 👯 I’m looking to collaborate on any projects that develop my skill sets.
-- 🤔 I’m excited to progress with my Java skills and branch out to other backend languages as well.
+- 🤔 I’m excited to progress with my OOP knowledge and look forward to contributing on projects in this space.
 - 💬 Ask me about anything, I'm an open book and love to collaborate!